pkp/pkp-docs/learning-ojs/en/statistics.md

 {:.warning}

 Similar to institutional subscriptions, OJS 3.4 has the ability to provide institutions with statistics regarding journal usage by institutions who are not subscribers.
 The data used as part of institutional statistics can be used for statistics as well as institutional subscriptions, and institutions will need to be entered into OJS first in order to capture their subscription information as well as their related statistics.

+Pertinent details about institutions who are institutional subscribers can also be entered if the journal uses institutional subscriptions.

 To add a new institution, select “Institutions” from the side menu, and you have the option to search through existing institutions records, or add a new institution.